Refer now!

 Youth Employability Program.

-YEP is an employment support program for youth connected to the social assistance and child welfare systems.
+YEP is an employment support program for youth connected to social assistance and child welfare systems.
 YEP reaches out to youth on an individual basis, meeting them in their communities and assisting them in achieving their career, employment and educational goals.
 With YEP's ongoing support, youth build upon the personal characteristics, skills, attitudes and resources they possess to create a bright future for themselves.

 OLD YEP Logo.png